Discover a Unique, Self-Designed Undergraduate Degree

 Health and Wellness Theme

 Thematic majors relate specifically to one unifying topic and coursework must draw from at least three departments housed in two colleges.
-The Health and Wellness bachelor of science degree (BS) below has been established by ICP, but you can choose from a variety of colleges and departments from across the University.
+The Health and Wellbeing Sciences degree (BS) has been established by ICP, but you can choose from a variety of colleges and departments from across the University.

 You may have the opportunity to study abroad as part of your degree.
 Talk to your advisor for more information.